A BESIDE Quarantine Guide

 Use your quarantine time to try (for the first time, or again) meditation.
 Several studies show that meditating for just a few minutes up to half an hour per day helps us manage our stress better, and become more empathetic.

 It has been shown that planning the future is reassuring (and gives us a feeling of control).
-So why not plan out your garden for this summer, plan a surprise birthday party, an artistic project, or a weekend hiking or bike trip.
+So why not plan out your garden for next summer, plan a surprise birthday party, an artistic project, or a weekend hiking, bike or ski trip.
 (Without setting a firm date, of course).

 Practice the art of doing nothing